dinhomathias/Amc/EventHandler.md

         Args:
-            the_type (type): The type this handler should listen to handler (any): An object that implements the onError(Bot, type) method.
+            the_type (type): The type this handler should listen to handler (function): A function that takes (Bot, type) as arguments.
         """

         if the_type not in self.type_handlers: